The Doors of His Face, the Lamps of His Mouth

-In the introduction to the novelette in Nebula Award Stories 1965, editor Damon Knight noted that not only did the story receive more votes than the other nominees in its category, but that it received more votes than all of the others combined.
+In the introduction to the novelette in Nebula Award Stories 1965, editor Damon Knight noted that the story received more votes than any other nominee in its category—more, in fact, than all the others combined.

-The story has been seen as engaging in New Wave stylistics via its onomastics, metaphors and similes.
-The title is based on verses from the Book of Job in the King James Version of the Bible, chapter 41 verses 14 and 19, which are part of the description of the Leviathan: "Who can open the doors of his face?" and "Out of his mouth go burning lamps".
+The story has been interpreted as employing New Wave stylistics through its use of onomastics, metaphors and similes.
+The title is based on verses from the Book of Job in the King James Version of the Bible, specifically chapter 41, verses 14 and 19—part of the description of the Leviathan: "Who can open the doors of his face?" and "Out of his mouth go burning lamps".

 Plot summary

-The story is set on Venus at a time when mankind has achieved routine travel to the various planets of the solar system.
+The story is set on Venus at a time when mankind has achieved routine travel to the various planets of the Solar System.
 Unlike the actual planet, Zelazny's Venus is Earth-like, offering breathable air, water-filled oceans and native fauna, one of which is the fictional Ichthyform Leviosaurus Levianthus, a 300-foot-long denizen of the Venusian oceans commonly called "Ikky".
 It has never been caught, despite numerous attempts to do so.

 The story's two main protagonists are Jean Luharich and Carlton Davits.
 Luharich is a successful businesswoman and media celebrity who is financing, and commanding, an expedition to capture an Ikky.
 The ship used is known as Tensquare, a nuclear powered platform designed by a rich entrepreneur who went broke looking for Ikky.
 Davits is a work-for-hire seaman who has been on the crew of several earlier attempts, and in fact had once been in Luharich's position: a playboy sportsman who hired Tensquare to catch an Ikky, until he was injured in a disastrous try whose failure he blames on himself.
 Davits and Luharich were previously involved in a brief romantic relationship which ended years before the story begins.
 Both are fiercely competitive and excellent swimmers.
 Davits hires on with the condition that he stays sober.

 Davits has been hired on as a "baitman"—the crewmember who is tasked with diving to the end of a submerged cable so as to attach and activate an electronic lure.
 Because the lure is deployed only when an Ikky has been detected in close proximity to the ship, the baitman can find himself dangerously close to the Ikky.
 This happens to Davits.
 He manages to safely return to the ship, where he assists Luharich in a successful capture, for which she has to overcome the same primal fears that caused Davits to fail in his attempt, when he saw the face of the Leviathan.